moleculerjs/moleculer/README-draft.md

 ```

 # Service
-The Service is the other main module in the Servicer.
+The Service is the other main module in the Moleculer.
 With this you can define actions.

 ## Schema
 You need to create a schema to define a service.
 The schema has some fix parts (name, version, settings, actions, methods, events).